irsbugs/GStreaming/README.md

 ```
 Check that a mp3 file was created and can be played...
 ```
-$ mplayer phrase/the_quick_brown_fox.mp3
+$ mpv phrase/the_quick_brown_fox.mp3
 ```

 The **time_google_tts.py** program is designed to play one of the local mp3 files in the *phrase/* folder.
 These are *the_time_is.mp3* and *todays_date_is.mp3*.
-After this the time or date is determined and this is sent as text to google translate tts.
+After this the time or date is determined and this is sent as text to *google translate tts*.
 The response is then appended to what has been spoken.
 Run the program like this:

 ```
 $ python3 time_google_tts.py time